dato3/Final-Project/README.md

 7.Buying the medicines from basket.
 Average runtime is 156+128+179+142+98/5 = 140.6 ms. The main reason why this functionality works that slow is that we have a mail sender that notifies the user that he bought the medicines and sends the order number, etc. And this mail sender is really slow for some reason.
 I even tried a new project with a mail sender only, but still it takes around 60-100ms to send a message.
 To fasten the runtime of this functionality, I even added a trigger and 2 procedures to fasten the queries but still it takes around 140 ms.

 For bonus points, I added a 7 screenshots in Phase#9 folder where you can see the execution plan but I couldnt change the time there to a miliseconds.

+## Phase 10

+So in a final Phase of our Project we have to write a page long project report, which is in a Phase#10 folder.
+And time slot chosen for a presentation is 30 April 10AM - 10:15AM.
+Also we have to prepare the presentation which is also in a Phase#10 folder.
+The prerecorded video of our project is [here](AlmasSsylka).